Current as of: March 13, 2025 - 17:54

 Festivals of Bhutan – Thimphu

-We spend 10 nights in tourist-class hotels.
-They are simple, local-style accommodations.
-All rooms have attached bathrooms and heaters.
+We spend 10 nights in local-style hotels, all with bathrooms and heaters.
 All food is included at the hotels and local restaurants and is usually a buffet – it is simple and a mixture of Bhutanese, continental and Chinese.

 Food & Drink